Trust: America's Best Chance

 Trust: America's Best Chance is a book written by Pete Buttigieg, the former Mayor of South Bend, Indiana and former 2020 Democratic presidential candidate.
 The book was published by Liveright Publishing on October 6, 2020.

 Summary

-In the book, Pete Buttigieg demonstrates how a breakdown of trust is central to a nation's current predicament—and how our future depends on finding ways to instill confidence in the American project, and in each other.
+In the book, Pete Buttigieg demonstrates how a breakdown of trust is central to the nation's current predicament—and how our future depends on finding ways to instill confidence in the American project, and in each other.